saveoursecrets/sdk/doc/social-recovery.md

 For each possible recovery group, the server computes $S_i = F(i)$, and checks if `dest_sig` is a valid signature on `destination` under the key $S_i$.

-If $i = 1$, the share should belong to the account owner, so `owner_sig` is checked.
-It must be a valid signature on `destination` under the owner share pubkey $W$.
+If $i = 0$, the share should belong to the account owner, so `owner_sig` is checked against the owner share pubkey $W$, and should be a valid signature on `destination` and $F(x)$.
+The signature commits to $F(x)$ to ensure it cannot be replayed with a different recovery group.

 The server also attempts to decrypt `shareholders_enc` by using $S_i'$ to interpolate $Z(x)$.

 If any of the above steps fail, the server must fail the recovery attempt and optionally report it to the account owner.

+> [!WARNING]
-Note that if `dest_sig` is valid, but decryption of `shareholders_enc` fails, then the server **must not proceed,** because the shareholder might be attempting to perform the account takeover independently and stealthily without cooperation of other shareholders.
+> If `dest_sig` is valid, but decryption of `shareholders_enc` fails, then the server **must not proceed,** because a shareholder might be attempting to perform an account takeover independently and stealthily without cooperation of other shareholders.

 ### Confirmations